 - Unclog Drains – Clean the hair and gunk from your tub and sink by pouring a cup or two of boiling hot water down the drain.
 Mix ¼ cup of salt, ¼ cup of baking soda, and 1 tablespoon of cream of tartar together.
 Pour the mixture into the drain.
 Let it sit for about 15 minutes, then pour more boiling hot water through the drain.

-- Stop Smoking – Cream of tartar is said to rid the body of nicotine and reduce cravings for cigarettes.
-To remove toxins, bolster the immune system, and remove cigarette cravings, try this: mix ½ cup of fresh orange juice, combined with 1/2 tablespoon of cream of tartar and drink daily for 10 to 30 days as a natural remedy to stop smoking.
+- Stop Smoking? – While Snopes.com has claimed this use to be “false,” many of our readers have had success with cream of tartar mixed with orange juice to remove cigarette cravings.
+The remedy is: mix ½ cup of fresh orange juice, combined with 1/2 tablespoon of cream of tartar, and drink daily for 10 to 30 days as a natural remedy to stop smoking.
 It may have a laxative effect, so keep that in mind.
-We recommend discussing this treatment option with your physician before implementing.
+We recommend discussing this treatment option with your physician before implementing it.